-The maximum retention policy sets the upper limit for how longs builds can be retained for all build pipelines.
+The maximum retention policy sets the upper limit for how long runs can be retained for all build pipelines.
 Authors of build pipelines cannot configure settings for their definitions beyond the values specified here.

 The default retention policy sets the default retention values for all the build pipelines.
 Authors of build pipelines can override these values.

-The build destruction policy helps you keep the builds for a certain period of time after they are deleted.
+The Permanently destroy releases helps you keep the runs for a certain period of time after they are deleted.
 This policy cannot be overridden in individual build pipelines.